emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-HTTP request timeout.
-After the HTTP client and server establish a connection, if the server does not receive a request from the client within this time, the server will actively disconnect the connection.
+The HTTPS request timeout.
+After an HTTPS client establishes a connection with the server, if no request is received from the client within this time frame, the server will proactively close the connection.

 ### management.listener.https.idle_timeout